surthgide/thesis/text/1_sec.typ

 where $delta^c_a$ is the Kronecker delta.

-Given its action, the metric is used to raise or lower indices
+If we apply the metric tensor to a generic tensor, the result is the raising or lowering of the tensor's indices

 $ g_(a b) T^a = T_b, wide g^(a b) T_a = T^b $